Ohio 10-year-old’s accused rapist called ‘flight risk’ in bond hearing - NewsBreak

 “The DNA confirms by 99.99% that he had intercourse with this child,” Lynch said.
 “The nature of the charges are life prison without the possibility of parole.
 That in and of itself makes the defendant a flight risk.”

 While Fuentes is maintaining he isn’t guilty in court, detectives claimed he admitted to raping the 10-year-old in a police interview.
 During Fuentes’ Thursday appearance, a Columbus police detective went into further detail.
-He testified that Fuentes lived with the victim and her mother, and the 10-year-old was six weeks and four days pregnant before she traveled with her mother to get an abortion in Indianapolis.Car flips upside down in I-71 crash in Columbus
+He testified that Fuentes lived with the victim and her mother, and the 10-year-old was six weeks and four days pregnant before she traveled with her mother to get an abortion in Indianapolis.Can 10-year-olds get an abortion under Ohio’s heartbeat law?

 This timing means that the victim was most likely ineligible to get an abortion in Ohio under the state’s heartbeat bill.
 Signed into law by Gov. Mike DeWine in 2019, it effectively outlawed abortion once fetal cardiac activity is detected — usually at six weeks’ gestation — with no exceptions for rape or incest.